 The most important takeaway is simple: Whenever possible, move your body after eating.
 Doing this helps mobilize post-meal glucose to fuel physical activity and curb the spike you might experience if you were inactive.

-- Walking for 30 minutes within 6 hours of eating is a good standard for healthy people, though sooner is likely better.
+- Walking after eating—for 30 minutes within 6 hours of the meal—is a good standard for healthy people, though sooner is likely better.

 - After finishing a meal, taking a brisk walk for about 30 minutes is an excellent habit to adopt.
 Alternatively, just walking briskly for a minute and a half every half hour has significant benefits on overall daily glucose and insulin levels.